electricherd/audiobookfinder/README.md

 9. [Yet in plan](#yet-in-plan)

 ## My first program in Rust
-Actually I plan to do something useful.
-The program collects all information about (yet) audio books on different devices/clients, stores it and then does something with it, like showing stats, finding duplicates, aggregating everything at one place.
-The task of collecting audio book data (id tag) can be exchanged with any other task, this basically leads to a local network agent approach with zero-config.
-[Architecture](#architecture) to understand a bit beforehand is found here.
+I planned to do something useful for myself.
+The program collects information about audio books on different devices/clients, stores it and then processes it, e.g. showing stats, finding duplicates, aggregating everything at one place by a button click.
+The task of collecting audio book data can be exchanged with any other task, this basically leads to a local network agent approach with zero-config.

+There is an [Architectural Design in UML](#architecture) to understand a bit beforehand, and see some goals which have not been accomplished.

 So far only the state charts and their connection is not done but the general communication/lookup works, collecting some data as well.